-It is not real.
+It is not real, and has never happened.

 He is really sorry.

 But waterbirth is the inevitable occasional occurrence in a population of women who were really enjoying the water and sometimes accidentally didn’t get out in time.
-(And good for them, I say; I’m all for a bit of policy-bending!)
+(And good for them.
+I’m all for a bit of guideline-bending).

 The Birth of Water Embolism

 I first heard the story of the birth of water embolism several years ago from Michel Odent, who might justifiably be called the father of water embolism, and it is a fascinating one.
 Michel has kindly supplied me with the facts of the story so that it can be told in print and, hopefully, serve to provide midwives with a way to challenge policy based on this alleged risk.

 In June 1983, when L’hôpital de Pithiviers had been using a birthing pool for about 5 years, thousands of women had used the pool for pain relief and the hundredth baby was born underwater.
 The main aim of using the pool at Pithiviers was not actually to promote water birth, but to help those women who experience especially painful contractions and whose cervices tend to have a hard time opening beyond about 5cm without some kind of pain relief.
 However, the staff were well aware that, because labour could progress extraordinarily quickly underwater, births would happen in the pool, even if this were not the intention.
 Odent wanted to share their experiences with colleagues via a mainstream medical journal with the main aims of documenting their experiences and warning colleagues that, ‘in any hospital where a pool is in daily use, a birth under water is bound to happen now and then’ (Odent 1983: 1476).

 A genuine concern to lay out possibilities